Skip to main content

 • Rotating your project API key automatically invalidates the derived key.

-• The derivation uses HKDF-SHA256 with a fixed context string, ensuring the derived key is cryptographically independent from the API key itself.
+• The derivation uses a cryptographic key derivation function with a fixed context string, ensuring the derived key is cryptographically independent from the API key itself.

 Access Control